California Council on Science and Technology (CCST) studies are viewed as valuable and credible

 something more than individual bias.
 There must be an interest, ordinarily financial, that could be

-directly affected by the work of the committee.
-Except for those rare situations in which CCST
+directly affected by the work of the SC.
+Except for those rare situations in which CCST determines

-determines that a conflict of interest is unavoidable and promptly and publicly discloses the conflict
+that a conflict of interest is unavoidable and promptly and publicly discloses the conflict of

-of interest, no individual can be appointed to serve (or continue to serve) on a committee used in
+interest, no individual can be appointed to serve (or continue to serve) on a SC used in the

-the development of reports if the individual has a conflict of interest that is relevant to the
+development of studies if the individual has a conflict of interest that is relevant to the functions

 - Point of View is different from Conflict of Interest.
 A point of view or bias is

 not necessarily a conflict of interest.
-Committee members are expected to have points of view, and
+SC members are expected to have points of view, and CCST

-CCST attempts to balance these points of view in a way deemed appropriate for the task.
-Committee
+attempts to balance these points of view in a way deemed appropriate for the task.
+SC members are

-members are asked to consider respectfully the viewpoints of other members, to reflect their own
+asked to consider respectfully the viewpoints of other members, to reflect their own views rather

-views rather than be a representative of any organization, and to base their scientific findings and
+than be a representative of any organization, and to base their scientific findings and conclusions on

 - Other considerations.

-Board.
-The provisional committee members complete background information and conflict-of-interest disclosure forms.
+members complete background information and conflict-of-interest disclosure forms.
 The SC balance and

 Study committees typically gather information through: